tekupoko3/leap_year_calculator/README.md

   - \<int\> getYear(): returns Member \_\_year in Type int.

   - \<str\> \_\_getStrYear(): returns Member \_\_str_year in Type int.
-    !!
-YOU CAN'T USE AND THERE IS NO NEED USE THIS AS IS PRIVATE METHODS WHICH IS ALWAYS CALLED BY getYear().
     If year (expressed in Astronomical year numbering) is Before Christ,
-    this corrects the absolute value with prefix "紀元前(means B.C.)" automatically.
+    this returns the absolute value with prefix "紀元前(means B.C.)" automatically.

   - \<Boolean\> isLeapYear(): judge if member arg 'year' is leap year or not in a simple rule based on Gregorian calendar.